CaCatHead/CaCatHead/CONTRIBUTING.md

 Third, copy [./server/cacathead.example.yml](./server/cacathead.example.yml) to `./server/cacathead.yml`.
 Then modify the config of your database and RabbitMQ connection like the following.

+**Notice that your judge queue and django server should share the same database and rabbitmq config.**

 ```yml
 # ...